canvas-ai/canvas-electron/README.md

 There are couple of motivating factors for this project:

-- I never really liked the "desktop" UI/UX, stacked nor tiled, and now [due to more mature libraries, better tooling in general, ai] it is finally feasible to experiment on my own implementation without burning 1/4 of an average human lifespan
+- I never really liked the "desktop" UI/UX, stacked nor tiled, and now [due to more mature libraries, better tooling in general, AI] it is finally feasible to experiment on my own implementation without burning 1/4 of an average human lifespan while doing so
-- I never liked the rigidness of a flat, "static" file system hierarchy, always wanted to have dynamic "views" on top of my data without unwanted duplication or too much manual symlinking effort(this dates back to 2007?, found out msft once worked on a similar - fs as a db - concept)
+- I never liked the rigidness of a flat, "static" file system hierarchy, always wanted to have dynamic "views" on top of my data without unwanted duplication or too much manual effort(this dates back to 2007? at that time I found out msft once worked on a similar - fs as a db - concept)
-- I kept collecting \_RESTORE\_ and \_TO\_SORT\_ folders within some random dirs of other \_TO\_SORT\_ folders, had data on a growing number of usb sticks, memory cards, <random cloud provider> instances and computers at work and in our household.
-I want to know where my rare-studio-recording-2008.mp3 is located("asus mp3 player", smb://nas.lan/some/random/folder, file://deviceid/foo/bar/baz/Downloads, timecapsule gps :)
+- I kept collecting \_RESTORE\_ and \_TO\_SORT\_ folders within other random \_TO\_SORT\_ folders, had data on a growing number of USB sticks, memory cards, \<random cloud provider\> instances and computers at work and in our household.
+I want to know where my rare-studio-recording-2008.mp3 is located("asus mp3 player", smb://nas.lan/some/random/folder, file://deviceid/foo/bar/baz/Downloads, timecapsule gps coordinates :)
 - I want to have a working "roaming profile" experience across all my devices running linux and windows.
-On linux, container-based applications I can freeze on logout/undock and unfreeze on a different linux machine(main motivation behind my iolinux distro experiment ~2017-2018)
+On linux, ideally container-based applications I can freeze on logout/undock and unfreeze on a different linux machine(main motivation behind my iolinux distro experiment ~2017-2018)
-- I want to easily discover peers, share files and collaborate on documents hosted on my own infrastructure
+- I want to easily discover peers, share files and collaborate on documents hosted publicly or on my own infrastructure
-- I want to use all my devices to work, export an application menu, toolbox or applet(music player of my HiFi-connected pc) to my phone or tablet, or a more practical example, have my Canvas timeline on my phone so that whenever I search for some emails or notes, I can easily use swipe and zoom gestures *on my phone* to zoom into the time-frame of interest and filter out data I work on on my main workstation dynamically
+- I want to use all my computing devices seamlessly; export an application menu, toolbox or applet(music player of my HiFi-connected pc) to my phone or tablet, have my Canvas timeline on my phone so that whenever I search for some emails or notes, I can easily use swipe and zoom gestures to zoom into the time-frame of interest and filter out data I work on on my main workstation
-- Pin devices to specific workspaces or contexts(fe my work nb to universe://work) so I can trash my work-life balance even more
+- Pin devices to specific workspaces or contexts(fe my work nb to universe://work)
-- Related to a previous point, have all my data backed on multiple backends with fine-grained rules and policies with versioning support where I find necessary, have a working local cross-platform multi-backend caching solution
-- Have a personal AI assistant that can interact with the Canvas application, underlying OS and with my context-related data, that would learn and optimize to best cather for my workflows
+- Have a workforce of personal Canvas-integrated AI assistants(agents) that would keep track and monitor various contexts(tasks), notify me and do basic tasks autonomously
-- Have the option to easily integrate other applications to make them context-aware(easier than to roll-out a custom browser, note taking app, todo app etc), kde/plasma activities were close but not close enough
+- Enable easy integration with other non-context-aware applications(kde/plasma activities were close but not close enough)

 <br />